-In 2014, no steelhead redd counts could be completed due to the unavailability of staff during a short period in early April when redd counts were possible.
-After this period, the flows were too high to conduct redd count surveys.
+In 2015, no steelhead redd counts could be completed due to the unavailability of staff during a short period in early April when redd counts were possible.

-Bull trout were surveyed in late summer and autumn 2014 in the South Fork Ahtanum watershed which forms the northern boundary of the Yakama Reservation.
-During our 2014 bull trout surveys, we completed individual passes on Sept-4, Sept-17, and Oct- 2.
-Two redds and 1 live adult bull trout were documented in 2014--an increase from 0 the previous year.
+Bull trout were surveyed in late summer and autumn 2015 in the South Fork Ahtanum watershed which forms the northern boundary of the Yakama Reservation.
+During our 2015 bull trout surveys, we completed individual passes on Sept-10, Sept-17, and Oct- 8.
+No Redds or bull trout were observed in 2015